teamg4it/g4it/services/documentation/content/1-getting-started/3-getting-started-as-a-maintainer/1-how-to/scripts/migrate_ds_to_chosen_workspace/_index.md

 ```
 parameter 1 is the digital_service uid you want to move

-parameter 2 is the new organization chosen for the digital_service
+parameter 2 is the new workspace chosen for the digital_service